-Susan D. Page was the first U.S. ambassador to the Republic of South Sudan and served as Assistant Secretary-General of the United Nations in Haiti, among other senior diplomatic roles.
-Most recently she was a visiting Professor of Practice at the Keough School of Global Affairs at the University of Notre Dame.
+Susan D. Page, a professor from practice at Michigan Law, was the first US ambassador to the Republic of South Sudan and served as assistant secretary-general of the United Nations in Haiti, among other senior diplomatic roles.
+Most recently, she was a visiting professor of practice at the Keough School of Global Affairs at the University of Notre Dame.

-As ambassador to newly independent South Sudan from 2011-2014, Ambassador Page played a crucial role in navigating the instability and eventual eruption of civil war in the country and providing foreign policy options for change.
-She then went on to serve as chargé d'affaires to the U.S. Mission to the African Union/Acting Permanent Representative to the United Nations (UN) Economic Commission for Africa.
-She also played a key role in the multi-U.S. government agency Security Governance Initiative for Ghana in 2016.
+As ambassador to newly independent South Sudan from 2011 to 2014, Page played a crucial role in navigating the instability and eventual eruption of civil war in the country and providing foreign policy options for change.
+She then went on to serve as chargé d'affaires to the US Mission to the African Union/acting permanent representative to the United Nations (UN) Economic Commission for Africa.
+She also played a key role in the multi-US government agency Security Governance Initiative for Ghana in 2016.

-In her time with the U.S. government, she also held a number of other important roles, including attorney-adviser for Politico-Military Affairs in the State Department's Office of the Legal Adviser, the United States Agency for International Development regional legal advisor in Kenya and Botswana covering East and Southern Africa, and political officer in Rwanda.
-She served as senior advisor to the special envoy for Sudan and South Sudan and Deputy Assistant Secretary of State for African Affairs before her posting as ambassador.
-She has received several top State Department awards for her service, including the Sue M. Cobb Award for Exemplary Diplomatic Service, the Commendation for Outstanding Service to the Sudan Peace Process and the Meritorious Honor Award for outstanding efforts in the promotion of the rule of law, human rights, and peace in the Great Lakes region of Africa.
+In her time with the US government, she also held a number of other important roles, including attorney-adviser for Politico-Military Affairs in the State Department's Office of the Legal Adviser, the United States Agency for International Development regional legal adviser in Kenya and Botswana covering East and Southern Africa, and political officer in Rwanda.
+She served as senior adviser to the special envoy for Sudan and South Sudan and deputy assistant secretary of state for African affairs before her posting as ambassador.
+She has received several top State Department awards for her service, including the Sue M. Cobb Award for Exemplary Diplomatic Service; the Commendation for Outstanding Service to the Sudan Peace Process; and the Meritorious Honor Award for outstanding efforts in the promotion of the rule of law, human rights, and peace in the Great Lakes region of Africa.

-Ambassador Page played a major role in peace processes and international negotiations.
-In the early 2000s, she was a legal and political advisor to the Horn of Africa's Intergovernmental Authority on Development Secretariat for Peace that mediated an end to Africa's longest running civil war.
+Page played a major role in peace processes and international negotiations.
+In the early 2000s, she was a legal and political adviser to the Horn of Africa's Intergovernmental Authority on Development Secretariat for Peace that mediated an end to Africa's longest-running civil war.
 The peace agreement for Sudan led to a peaceful referendum for self-determination that created the new Republic of South Sudan in 2011.
 After the peace agreement was signed in 2005, Page created and led the Rule of Law and Corrections Advisory Unit at the UN peacekeeping mission in Sudan.

-Her remarkable career also includes experience in civil society.
-Between 2007 and 2009, she served as regional director for Southern and East Africa at the National Democratic Institute—a prominent nongovernmental engaged in democracy promotion and linked to the U.S. Democratic Party.
+Her career also includes experience in civil society.
+Between 2007 and 2009, she served as regional director for Southern and East Africa at the National Democratic Institute—a prominent nongovernmental engaged in democracy promotion and linked to the US Democratic Party.

-Ambassador Susan D. Page has deep expertise in international relations, particularly in Africa.
-Her senior level roles have included Assistant Secretary General/Special Adviser on Rule of Law, Global Focal Point Review Implementation, Special Representative of the Secretary General to the UN Mission for Justice Support to Haiti, first U.S. Ambassador to newly independent South Sudan, U.S. Chargé d'Affaires to the U.S. Mission to the African Union, Deputy Assistant Secretary of State for African Affairs, key adviser to the peace process that resolved Africa's longest-running civil war through international mediation, head of rule of law programs for the UN, and a foreign service regional legal advisor and political officer in East, Central, and Southern Africa.
+She has deep expertise in international relations, particularly in Africa.
+Her senior-level roles have included assistant secretary general/special adviser on Rule of Law, Global Focal Point Review Implementation, special representative of the Secretary General to the UN Mission for Justice Support to Haiti, first US Ambassador to newly independent South Sudan, US chargé d'affaires to the US Mission to the African Union, deputy assistant secretary of state for African Affairs, key adviser to the peace process that resolved Africa's longest-running civil war through international mediation, head of rule of law programs for the UN, and a foreign service regional legal adviser and political officer in East, Central, and Southern Africa.